shinyquagsire23/SaltyNX/README.md

 Created by: https://github.com/shinyquagsire23

-This fork includes many QoL improvements
+This fork includes many QoL improvements and beside plugins support also supports patches.

 ---

-This fork of SaltyNX includes beside plugins support also patches support.

 Patches pattern:
 - filename is symbol of function with filetype `.asm64`,